CBIIT/nci-webtools-dccps-recurrence-risk/README.md

 ## Developent Setup

+The R Project for Statistical Computing is required to be installed since the application interfaces with R functions.

 The application is divided in to two components; UI and API.
 The UI is built on Angular 6 and the API is an Express.js REST based backend.

 ### Installation